GABC’s Annual German American Economic Forum: Healthcare Innovation

 Senior Vice President

-Discovery Research Site Head, US and Global Head of Biotherapeutics Discovery Research
+Discovery Research Site Head; Global Head of Biotherapeutics Discovery Research

 Boehringer Ingelheim Pharmaceuticals